7 July 2020

 Today, in the heart of the COVID-19 pandemic, we can already see the next shift emerging.
 Piggybacking the concept of resilient design, a new health-focused design trend is upon us.
 Simply put, COVID-19 is forcing us to re-think how we use spaces for a number of key reasons.

 Firstly, and probably most importantly, people have a heightened sense of hygiene than ever before.
-Even after COVID-19 subsides or a vaccine is found and we can return to ‘normality’, these habits will not escape us.
+Even after COVID-19 subsides or a vaccine is found and we can return to ‘normality, these habits will not escape us.
 In terms of design, whether it’s a spa or a restaurant, every space has to accommodate these new consumer needs.
 Surfaces, equipment, space utilisation, product handling, staff-guest interaction and much more are already being re-invented from the ground up – and at GOCO Hospitality, we make no exception.
 Self-cleaning surfaces and materials that are hostile environments for viruses, such as copper, are making a big comeback too.
 Once ignored or disliked materials, both natural and synthetic, are now being re-defined.

 Secondly, we must look at the economical and operational effects that COVID-19 has presented us.
 Because hotels, spas, restaurants and almost every other public space forcefully closed for months already (and with many more months to come in some countries), countless businesses will unfortunately never recover.
-Hospitality has been hit hard, but to avoid this evert happening again, resilient design is now more important than ever.
+Hospitality has been hit hard, but to avoid this ever happening again, resilient design is now more important than ever.

 Adapting to Change

 Resilient design is about creating spaces that are adaptable and can keep functioning despite any unexpected events that may present themselves.
-Smart in its processes, resilient design is about mitigating the damaging effects of events such as natural disasters, power failures, fast-pace trend changes and health pandemics such as the one we’re in now.
+Smart in its processes, resilient design is about mitigating the damaging effects of events such as natural disasters, power failures, fast-paced trend changes and health pandemics such as the one we’re in now.
 Combine that with sustainable design and practices – such as permaculture, off-the-grid living and thermal water heating systems – and you have a recipe for success whatever the world is doing around you.

 Blanket bans on hotels and spas have been hard to compromise with, but as the restrictions are lifted in Thailand, where GOCO Hospitality is based, it was the spaces that could adapt quickest that have managed to survive.
 For example, in the first phase, only open-air restaurants could open, as a precaution against enclosed spaces concentrating the virus.
 As can be expected in Bangkok, most restaurants are enclosed, air-conditioned spaces.
 By offering guests a welcome rest bite from the noise, heat and pollution of the capital, they were left with their hands tied and windows firmly shut, unable to resume business.